AnthonyEvseev/aiogram_bot/README.md

 Next I became interested in working with the PostgreSQL database.
 With this database I worked through OPM.

+All important data are encrypted in the environment variable.

 At the moment, the development of the bot suspended, because I understood the basic principles of working with bots in the python language.

 Now I'm interested in gaining new knowledge, so I decided to move on